comodal/collision/README.md

 * Optional key storage.
 If equality can be tested between keys and values with a supplied predicate, e.g., `boolean isValForKey(K key, V val)`, then keys will not be stored.
   * For use cases with large keys relative to the size of values, using that space to store more values may dramatically improve performance.
 * Two-phase loading to separate loading of raw data and deserialization/parsing of data.
 Helps to prevent unnecessary processing.
 * Uses CAS atomic operations as much as possible to optimize for concurrent access.
+Specifically, Java 9 acquire/release semantics exposed through VarHandles.
 * Optional user supplied `int hashCode(K key)` function.
 * Eviction is scoped to individual hash buckets using an LFU strategy.
 With this limited scope, eviction is less intelligent but has very little overhead.
 * Compact [8-bit atomic logarithmic counters](src/main/java/com/fabahaba/collision/cache/LogCounterCache.java#L29) inspired by Salvatore Sanfilippo's [blog post on adding LFU caching to Redis](http://antirez.com/news/109), see the section on _Implementing LFU in 24 bits of space_.
+* Atomic or aggressive loading of missing values.

 ###Benchmarks